-Catapult finds that 83% of employers calculate increases against an employee’s base salary while 17% calculate against range midpoint.
+Catapult finds that 83% of employers calculate increases against an employee’s base salary while 17% calculate against the range midpoint.
 Since most employers want to match or exceed the market rate, those midpoints should align.
-Remember: if your compa/ratio is below market and your increase is calculated using your current rate, you could receive a pay increase and still fall below market!
+Remember: If your comp/ratio is below market and your increase is calculated using your current rate, you could receive a pay increase and still fall below market!

 It’s always important to know what your skills are worth, and your employer should know how their rates match up so they can stay competitive.
 Use this data to advocate for your compensation properly and to help your employer stay up-to-date in your industry.

 Need help overcoming your business challenges?
 Catapult members gain a competitive edge with data we gather from businesses of all sizes.
 Learn more about the many benefits of Catapult membership.